RedisGears/RedisGears/docs/configuration.md

 The `library-fatal-failure-policy` configuration option controls how to handle a fatal error.
 Fatal error is consider one of the following:

-* Block timedout - The function blocks the Redis processes for to long (configurable using [lock-redis-timeout](#lock-redis-timeout) configuraion value)
+* Block timeout - The function blocks the Redis processes for to long (configurable using [lock-redis-timeout](#lock-redis-timeout) configuration value)
-* OOM - The function consumer to much memory (configurable using [library-maxmemory](#library-maxmemory) configuraion value).
+* OOM - The function consumer to much memory (configurable using [library-maxmemory](#library-maxmemory) configuration value).

-This configuration basically allow chosing between 2 options:
+This configuration basically allow choosing between 2 options:

 * Do not break atomocity property, even at the cost of killing the Redis processes.
 * Keep my Redis processes alive, even at the cost of losing atomicity.